 After selecting the type of Lens you’re submitting you need to choose which Organization and Ad Account this Lens will belong to.
 If you don’t see the correct Organizations or Ad Accounts here then your Snapchat account may not have been added with the correct permissions.
 Talk to your account manager or read more about Ads Manager to resolve this.

 It is important to make sure you select the correct Ad Account here, as the Lens cannot be moved out of an Ad Account once submitted.
 However, you can still submit the same Lens project to another account.
 See below for additional information.

 Once you’ve submitted your Lens it will be “In Review”.
 This ensures the Lens is valid and adheres to technical and performance guidelines.

-Ready - Using Your Snapcode
+Action Needed - Using Your Snapcode

 A temporary, unique Snapcode will be generated that will allow you and any of your trusted stakeholders to unlock the Lens and review it.

 - When unlocked the Lens will remain in the Lens Carousel for 1 hour